 3. Methods

-This research goal was to develop a pipeline algorithm for detection and yield estimation of melons in agricultural environment using color images acquired from a digital camera mounted on an unmanned aerial vehicle.
-When the requirement was that the system receive as input an aerial RGB image of a melon field, and the output is a report that includes each melon's location and weight.
+The research goal was to develop a pipeline algorithm for detection and yield estimation of melons in the agricultural environment using color images acquired from a digital camera mounted on an unmanned aerial vehicle.
+The system receives as input an aerial RGB image of a melon field, and the output is a report that includes each melon's location and weight.

 In order to build such a system, we performed an experiment in which we acquired images (2018) for system training.
-In addition, we used images from two previous seasons (2016, 2017) to enrich the data we have in our hands and allow the system to be more robust.
+In addition, we used images from two previous seasons (2016, 2017) to enrich the data we have in our hands and to provide a more robust system.

-As part of the development, two different methods have been developed to achieve the goals mentioned above.
-The first method (Described in chapter 4) rely on an algorithm pipeline composed of classical and light CNN algorithm that requires less computational effort.
-To solve drawbacks, arise from the classical region proposal and the nature of a hybrid classical/CNN scheme used in the first methods a second method was suggested.
-This method relay on an advanced deep learning classification schema with greater amount of computational power.
-(Described in chapter 5).
+As part of the development, two different methods have been developed.
+The first method (described in chapter 4) relies on an algorithm pipeline composed of classical and a light CNN algorithm that requires less computational effort.
+To solve drawbacks that arise from the classical region proposal and the nature of a hybrid classical/CNN scheme used in the first method a second method was suggested.
+This method relies on an advanced deep learning classification schema with greater amount of computational power (described in chapter 5).

 Both methods consist of the three following sequential main stages: 1) melon recognition\detection, 2) feature extraction, 3) yield estimation.
-Where the implementation of the first two stages in each system was different and yield stage is common and based on a linear regression.
+The implementation of the first two stages in each system was different.
+The yield estimation stage was identical in both methods and was based on a linear regression.

-3.1 First method, Research Narrative and training
+3.1 First method, research narrative and training

-For training and testing of the first system images from 2016, 2017 were used.
-During the training of the second system we use only images from 2018 season.
-For the sake of testing of the performance of the second system we select different environments from all three seasons.
+For training and testing of the first system images from 2016, 2017 were used (XXX image from 2016 and YY images from 2017).
+During the training of the second system we used only XXX images from 2018 season.
+For testing the performance of the second system, we selected different environments from all three seasons.
 One image from each season of 2016 and 2017 and two images from 2018 season.

 The difference in the methods resulted in differences in trainings needs.
 Starting with the first method, (chapter 4) the first step of the algorithm dealt with melon recognition.
-Since the melons cover only a small portion of the field, they are a relatively rare targets among other possible objects in the UAV image.
+Since the melons cover only a small portion of the field, there are relatively rare targets among other possible objects in the UAV image.
 To reduce unneeded computational effort, the recognition process for a melon target was split into two sub-stages: region proposal, and region classification.
-For the sake of finding regions of interest (ROI), Viola–Jones (VJ) algorithm was applied, for the classification task an CNN pretrained network was used.
-The recognition process was trained over 3031 negative images (without a melon) and 1933 positive images (with melon) that were extracted from 2016 and 2017 season images.
-During the training process we use some augmentation techniques that allow to increase the number of training samples to 44,256 positive images and 43,168 negative images (without a melon).
+Regions of interest (ROI) were found using the Viola–Jones (VJ) algorithm.
+For the classification task an CNN pretrained network was used.
+The recognition process was trained with 3031 negative images (without a melon) and 1933 positive images (with melon) that were extracted from 2016 and 2017 season images.
+During the training process several augmentation techniques were applied to increase the number of training samples to 44,256 positive images and 43,168 negative images (without a melon).
 After finding a candidate for ROI, each proposed region undergoes a classification process using a pretrained CNN trained by transfer learning, resulting in an average precision of 0.82 and F1 score of 0.85.